bloominstituteoftechnology/Sprint-Challenge-React-Wars/Answers.md

     React primarily handles the 'view' aspect of the model-view-controller architecure of software.
 React is different from other frameworks like Angular, as other frameworks may allow the developer to manipulate the model and controller aspects as well, whereas React focuses almost entirely on the user-interface 'view' of an application.

+    One of the problems React solves is the need to work in separate files on html, css, and javascript.
+Using JSX, React allows a developer to develop seemlessly between the three, creating html components, applying css styling, and leveraging dynamic javascript functions, all from the same file.

 2. Explain briefly the React Component Lifecycle.
 Name three of the methods that are a part of the lifecycle and what they do.

     The React Component Lifecycle deals with the creation, updating, and removing of components.
 By using different methods, we can manage what happens when a component is created, updated, or removed from the DOM.
 They are similar to event listeners, that listen to what is going on at various components.